ICT International

 PRODUCTS

-SFM1x Sap Flow Meter with IoT connectivity PSY1 Psychrometer (Stem & Leaf) for plant water potential Dendrometers Soil Moisture
+SFM1x Sap Flow Meter with IoT connectivity PSY1 Psychrometer (Stem & Leaf) for plant water potential Dendrometers IoT Soil Moisture

 LOCATION